jakelever/swc-machine-learning-short/_episodes/05-grep.md

 ## Exercise

-Find out who Martin Bishop is using `grep` and the contacts.tsv file.
+Find out who Martin Bishop is using `grep` and the contacts.txt file.

 > ## Solution
 >